Canadian Industrial Leadership Award

 • University of Ottawa – Ottawa, ON

 Yes.
-For our kick off in 2019, our goal is to address the need for a more level playing field across the Aerospace, Maritime, Defence and Security industries with the launch of the CILA program.
+In 2022, our goal is to address the need for a more level playing field across the Aerospace, Maritime, Defence and Security industries with the CILA program.

 Fact: Did you know that women have accounted for only 30% of employment growth in STEM since 2010 and still make up less than one-quarter of employment in these occupations?